Here’s the

 does.

-Here’s a great name for a hero:
+Here are 3 great names for a hero:

 BATMAN